 When a Medicaid NF resident dies, the federal Resident Trust Fund rule at 42 CFR § 483.10(f)(10) requires the facility to convey the resident's remaining funds and provide a final accounting within 30 days to:

-- The resident's estate, once probate is opened
+• The probate jurisdiction administering the estate, once probate is opened

 State-level operational rules often set a longer outside window (e.g., Ohio's OAC 5160-3-16.5 sets a 60-day estate window before transfer to ODM if no estate has been opened).